Biological neuron model: Cable theory and compartmental models

 All of the above deterministic models are point-neuron models because they do not consider the spatial structure of a neuron.
 However, the dendrite contributes to transforming input into output.
-Point neuron models are valid description in three cases. (i) If input current is directly injected into the soma. (ii) If synaptic input arrives predominantly at or close to the soma (closeness is defined by a length scale $\lambda$ introduced below. (iii) If synapse arrive anywhere on the dendrite, but the dendrite is completely linear.
-In the last case the cable acts as a linear filter; these linear filter properties can be included in the formulation of generalized integrate-and-fire models such as the spike response model.
+Point neuron models are valid description in three cases. (i) If input current is directly injected into the soma. (ii) If synaptic input arrives predominantly at or close to the soma (closeness is defined by a length scale $\lambda$ introduced below. (iii) If synapse arrives anywhere on the dendrite, but the dendrite is completely linear.
+In the last case, the cable acts as a linear filter; these linear filter properties can be included in the formulation of generalized integrate-and-fire models such as the spike response model.

-The filter properties can be calculate from a cable equation.
+The filter properties can be calculated from a cable equation.